stackblaze/logs-drilldown2/docs/sources/_index.md

 - Uncover related logs and monitor changes over time.
 - Browse automatic visualizations of your log data based on its characteristics.
 - Do all of this without writing LogQL queries.
+- And if you do want to write a LogQL query, there is a link to Grafana Explore available on every panel in Logs Drilldown.

 {{< docs/play title="Grafana Logs Drilldown" url="https://play.grafana.org/a/grafana-lokiexplore-app/explore" >}}